petrinets25/web/registration/index.md

 ## Registration process

-Due to complications and limitations of the CNRS platform "Azur colloques", registration is a _three-step_ process:
+Due to complications and limitations of the user-unfriendly CNRS platform "Azur colloques", registration is a _three-step_ process:

 ### Step 1: information
 First, you should fill in a form to express your interests in the workshops (if any), for statistics only, and your dietary restrictions (if any).